 It won't come as a surprise to anyone to hear that there has been a meteoric rise in demand for vegan products in recent years.
 You only have to walk around your local supermarket to see an ever-increasing range of products suitable for vegans.
 Gone are the days when options for non-meat eaters were hidden away on a tiny shelf in a dark corner at the back of our supermarkets.
 In fact, The Vegan Society says that in 2017 demand for meat-free food for humans in the UK increased by 987% and that the number of vegans in Great Britain quadrupled between 2014 and 2018.

-Noggins & Binkles was founded in 2018 to provide cat and dog owners with luxury, ethical and, most importantly, vegan cat and dog accessories including cat collars, dog collars, dog leads, cat harnesses, cat leads, ID tags and cat toys.
+Noggins & Binkles was founded in 2018 to provide cat and dog owners with luxury, ethical and, most importantly, vegan cat and dog accessories including cat collars, dog collars, dog leads, cat harnesses, cat leads, personalised cat and dog ID tags and cat toys.
 We knew that some cat and dog owners, like us, were looking to move away from animal-based materials such as leather when choosing a cat or dog accessory.
 We work hard to make sure that our products do not include any animal products and this got us wondering whether our two rescue cats, Mr Noggins and Mr Binkles could or should eat a vegan diet.

 A collection of our vegan dog collars in vegan cork 'leather' and unique cotton and linen fabrics